8 Mobile App Engagement Strategies That Retain Users (2026)

 Common Mistakes

-Forced social - Requiring users to connect with friends or create public profiles to use your app creates friction.
-Make social features optional and valuable, not mandatory.
+Forced social — Requiring users to connect with friends or create public profiles to use core features creates friction.
+Make social features opt-in and valuable, not mandatory.

 Empty feeds — Launching community features before you have enough active users results in ghost towns.
 Users open the feed, see nothing interesting, and don't return.